Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ### Login

-To login to Sitefinity backend, use the following credentials:
+To login into the Sitefinity CMS backend, use the following credentials:
 **Username:** admin
 **Password:** password